-I’m turning 35 on Saturday (I feel very grown up all of sudden if not slightly panicky that my thirties are going by at high speed) and as I’m regularly asked by readers to share ‘rules’ or ‘principles’ I live by in my own life to continue growing my self-esteem and being happy, I thought it was a rather apt time to share my ‘personal commandments’ – these are guiding principles that I live by that help me to live by my boundaries and values, help guide me to personal growth, and keep my life low drama.
+I turn thirty-five on Saturday!
+All of a sudden, I feel very grown-up, if not slightly panicky, that my thirties are zipping by at high speed.
+And as readers regularly ask me to share ‘rules’ or ‘principles’ I live by to continue growing my self-esteem and being happy, I thought it was a rather apt time to share my ‘personal commandments’.
+Think of these as guiding principles that I live by that help me live by my boundaries and values, guide me to personal growth, and keep my life low drama.

-Be myself.
 It really isn’t all that bad being me.
-It’s great actually as at least I know which way is up and when I do adapt, I’m not doing it based on false information.
+It’s great, actually, as at least I know which way is up and when I do adapt, I’m not doing it based on false information.
 The worst times in my life have been when I’ve tried to be who I think others want me to be and when I’ve pretended to be happier than I feel.
 Being myself also means that by developing boundaries and values, I have my own distinct identity instead of identifying myself as the person who is the daughter with a father who is X and a mother who is Y. Or identifying based on my work or how liked I am by others or whatever.
-Basically my identity is no longer displaced in others which means my whole world isn’t about to come crashing down if I experience ‘rejection’ in any of these areas.
+Basically, my identity is no longer displaced in others, which means my whole world isn’t about to come crashing down if I experience ‘rejection’ in any of these areas.
 Be you.

-Listen to me.
-I have spent a year practicing to listen with patience and compassion to my own thoughts and body after struggling with tinnitus and vertigo.
-Listen to you.
+I have spent a year practising listening with patience and compassion to my own thoughts and body after struggling with tinnitus and vertigo.
+Listen to yourself.

-Passive aggression is a no-no. I’ve found that I can deal with NO or even ‘rejection’ but what will do me in is the whole actions not matching words and trying to get me to guess without that person putting themselves out.
-I know exactly who is passive aggressive in my life and I try to keep its impact on me to a minimum.
-Recognising passive aggression has actually helped me to overcome my fear of conflict because I just can’t bear the indirectness plus it’s also helped me to see that people really have their own issues and conflicts and it really isn’t about me.
+I’ve found that I can deal with NO or even ‘rejection’ but what will do me in is the whole actions not matching words and that person trying to get me to guess without putting themselves out.
+I know exactly who is passive-aggressive in my life, and I try to keep its impact on me to a minimum.
+Recognising passive aggression has actually helped me to overcome my fear of conflict because I just can’t bear the indirectness.
+It’s also helped me see that people really have their own issues and conflicts, which isn’t about me.
 Cut the passive aggression.

-Don’t fear NO. Is it a pain in the bum?
-Yes sometimes, but at least I know where I stand plus I have less and less of a problem saying NO because if I don’t, I drown in Overdoing It Central.
-If I didn’t say NO but really wanted to, I’d end up being passive aggressive and showing it in other ways and I don’t like it being done to me, so I don’t fear NO even though it may bring conflict.
+Is it a pain in the bum?
+Yes, sometimes, but at least I know where I stand.
+That, and I have less and less of a problem saying NO because if I don’t, I drown in Overdoing It Central.
+If I didn’t say NO but really wanted to, I’d end up being passive-aggressive and showing it in other ways.
+And it winds me up when others do it to me.
+So I don’t fear NO even though it may bring conflict.
 Don’t fear NO

-I’m practicing gratitude.
 I can moan for England, something I’ve noticed recently.
 I’ve decided to cut down the habit – *cough* from tomorrow because Nia has played me up something else while we’ve been here in Amsterdam!
-Yeah moaning makes for some entertaining conversations, but it makes an actual good day look bad, or clouds out even the smallest of good, and actually, recognising even the small things can dramatically change a perspective.
-I’m so glad that my life has changed so much over the past 7 years but I have found myself having a need to practice being present and to even just pause and take in what’s around me.
-Find a couple of things to appreciate each day – we spend too much time thinking about what we don’t have.
-Practice gratitude.
+Yeah, moaning makes for some entertaining conversations, but it makes an actual good day look bad.
+It clouds out even the smallest of good, and actually, recognising even the small things can dramatically change a perspective.
+I’m super grateful that my life has changed so much over the past seven years, but I have found myself needing to practice being present and just pause and take in what’s around me.
+Find a couple of things to appreciate each day.
+We spend too much time thinking about what we don’t have.
+Practise gratitude.

-I’m on a low bullshit diet.
 I‘m not good with fluff or lies.
-It’s not that I need my life to be straight no chaser, it’s just that if I engage in denial, rationalising, minimising, assumptions that haven’t been sanity checked and excuse making, I’ll be a very unhappy person and I can’t pander to other people’s BS either.
+While I don’t need my life to be straight, no chaser, I also know that if I engage in denial, rationalising, minimising, assumptions that haven’t been sanity checked and excuse-making, I’ll be very unhappy.
+I just can’t pander to other people’s BS.
 Keep the BS low.

-Laugh a lot.
-I can laugh about a lot of the things that in the past used to tear at my soul.
+I can laugh about a lot of the things that, in the past, used to tear at my soul.
 It’s good to find the humour in life.
-I’m not ignoring any feelings or playing down anything, it’s just that sometimes, when you see things for what they are without putting yourself in the centre of it, they can be very funny.
-I don’t take myself too seriously and if I’m not laughing that much, I know that I need to chill out.
+I’m not ignoring any feelings or playing down anything.
+Rather, it’s that sometimes, when you see things for what they are without putting yourself in the centre of it, they can be hilarious.
+I don’t take myself too seriously, and if I’m not laughing, I know I need to chill out.
 If you’re not laughing, you’re not living enough.